top of page

 Using Dementia Screening Tools

-When it comes to dementia screening, a range of tools can be utilised by healthcare professionals to evaluate cognitive abilities.
-These dementia screening tools are designed to measure various aspects of cognitive function, and can include:
+When it comes to dementia screening, healthcare professionals can use a range of tools to evaluate cognitive abilities.
+These dementia screening tools are designed to measure various aspects of cognitive function and can include:

 • Questionnaires to assess memory, problem-solving skills, and language abilities.

-• Standardised tests such as the Mini-Mental State Examination (MMSE) or the Montreal Cognitive Assessment (MoCA).
-Although the latter is preferred.
+• Standardised tests include the Mini-Mental State Examination (MMSE) or the Montreal Cognitive Assessment (MoCA), although the latter is preferred.

 • Direct observation of daily behaviours and interactions to identify any notable changes.

-• History-taking from family members, noting any observed differences in behaviour or cognitive function.
+• History-taking from family members, noting observed differences in behaviour or cognitive function.

-Ultimately, the goal of these tools is not only to diagnose but also to help map out a plan for managing the condition.
+Ultimately, these tools aim not only to diagnose but also to help map out a plan for managing the condition.
 Dementia screening is the gateway to empowering yourself with knowledge and support, enabling you to make informed choices about your health journey or that of a loved one.

-It’s key to remember that these screening methods are just one part of a comprehensive dementia assessment, which may also involve physical exams, blood tests, and brain imaging studies.
+Remember, these screening methods are just one part of a comprehensive dementia assessment, which may also involve physical exams, blood tests, and brain imaging studies.
 Engaging with professional services for a dementia screening can offer you clarity and reassurance during an uncertain time.
-With a compassionate approach and a suite of dementia assessment tests at their disposal, practitioners at iflow Psychology are equipped to support you through this critical phase of assessment.
+With a compassionate approach and a suite of dementia assessment tests, practitioners at iflow Psychology can support you through this critical assessment phase.

 Dementia Treatment and Management Options